We’re still a month away from basketball on West End, but you wouldn’t know it by the crowd at Memorial Gym on Tuesday afternoon.

-Vanderbilt has thrived off the three ball in recent history, often counting on bulk of the team’s points to come from beyond the arc.
-With Riley LaChance, Matthew Fisher-Davis, Peyton Willis, and Jeff Roberson gone, the Commodores have to look elsewhere to find sharpshooters that can space the floor offensively.
+Vanderbilt has thrived off the three-ball in recent history, often counting on the bulk of the team’s points to come from beyond the arc.
+With Riley LaChance, Matthew Fisher-Davis, Peyton Willis, and Jeff Roberson gone, though, the Commodores have to look elsewhere to find sharpshooters that can space the floor offensively.

 Wetzell the Answer at Center?

 Another transfer, Yanni Wetzell, sat out last season after two successful campaigns for Division II’s St. Mary’s University in Texas, and there were times where the Commodores really could have used his efforts last season.

 This year, he looks to be Bryce Drew’s five-man in the mold of Luke Kornet.
 While Wetzell doesn’t have Kornet’s shot-blocking ability in the paint, he does have the ability to stretch the floor, while should allow for more straight-line drives from guards like Lee and Garland.

 On Tuesday, the New Zealand native showed that he can hold his own as an aggressive SEC big, which should bring more stability to a frontcourt that has really lacked it in recent years.
 Ejike Obinna and Clevon Brown figure to come off the bench to spell Wetzell during the season.
 Brown gave Vanderbilt good minutes last year playing center, but he’ll get more of an opportunity to play his more natural position as a four this year.
 Obinna looked improved in his own right, showcasing tenacity in the paint and a short jumper to match, but Wetzell is likely the guy going forward.